samikroy/samikroy/SampleKQLSolutions.md

 Additional Thoughts

+- [Optional]Save the querty as function for reusability in rules & workbooks etc.
 - Configure MMA / AMA Agents to Security Events (All Events) to the desired Log Analytics Workspace.
 - Configure the analytics with the desired fequency.
 - Confire Entity Mapping
 - Configure Alert Name as {{UserPrincipalName}} to easier identification of alerts.
 ![image](https://user-images.githubusercontent.com/20562985/202419439-d9d74e4a-da51-461c-968a-ff8a17ebae1b.png)

 <hr>